 The child under 2 months always require prompt attention for the reasons said above.
 And older children can be managed with antibiotics based on the protocol corresponding to the age, weight, and presenting symptoms.
 Viral agents may require a different plan, which the pediatrician will decide accordingly.
 Never wait for the next symptom, and take action at the already available symptom.

-Bedwetting or nocturnal enuresis is a common condition in newborns and young children where there is an accidental passage of urine during sleep.
-At 6 years of age, about 15 % of the children still wet the bed.
-Expert advice should usually be sought only if the child is more than 6 years old as many...
+What Is Bedwetting?
+Bedwetting is a common condition in newborns and many young children.
+They involuntarily pass urine during sleep.
+At the age of 6, about 15 percent of the children still wet their beds.
+You can go for expert advice only if the child is more than 6 years old.
+Many children may ga...
 Read Article

 Do you have a question on Cough or Breathing Problem In Newborn?Ask a Doctor Online